dotfurther/OpenDiscoverSDK/CSharpExamples/WCF/README.md

 Copyright © 2019-2021 dotFurther Inc. All rights reserved.

+# WARNING: These WCF examples, which were written for .NET Framework version of OpenDiscoverPlatform, will not work with .NET 5 or newer until the https://github.com/CoreWCF/CoreWCF project is production ready.
+Until then, these example projects are sidelined.
+See the "IPC" examples instead.

 ## The SDK example C# projects contained in this directory show case the use of the Open Discover SDK API in a WCF service.

 ### WCF C# Example Projects: